AY2021S1-CS2103T-W16-3/tp/docs/DeveloperGuide.md

 The `UI` component:

-* Executes user commands using the `Logic` component.
+* executes user commands using the `Logic` component.
-* Listens for changes to `Model` data so that the UI can be updated with the modified data.
+* listens for changes to `Model` data so that the UI can be updated with the modified data.

 ### Logic component